sigasi/sigasi_insights/content/tech/scripting-sigasi-project-creation.md

 Because there are so many different formats to describe this information, we cannot offer one universal solution.
 But to make the import process easier, we have developed [Python scripts](https://github.com/sigasi/SigasiProjectCreator) that make it easy for you to convert your own project description into a Sigasi project description.

-The [`convertCsvFileToLinks.py` script](https://github.com/sigasi/SigasiProjectCreator/blob/master/src/SigasiProjectCreator/convertCsvFileToLinks.py) converts a CSV file ([example file](https://github.com/sigasi/SigasiProjectCreator/blob/master/tests/test-files/compilation_order.csv)) into a Sigasi Project.
-This scripts adds a link to each file in the list and maps it to the corresponding library.
+The [`createSigasiProject.py` script](https://github.com/sigasi/SigasiProjectCreator/blob/master/src/createSigasiProject.py) converts e.g. a CSV file ([example file](https://github.com/sigasi/SigasiProjectCreator/blob/master/tests/test-files/compilation_order.csv)) into a Sigasi Project.
+Multiple input formats and project styles are supported, check out the [SigasiProjectCreator repository](https://github.com/sigasi/SigasiProjectCreator) for a discussion.

 All scripts are open sourced under a [BSD license](https://github.com/sigasi/SigasiProjectCreator/blob/master/LICENSE).
 So you can freely customize them to your specific needs.
 Feel free to suggest or contribute improvements.